Accel Online East Virtual Instruction Program (VIP)

 STUDENT COMPLETION AND PROMOTION RATES

-Course completion and passing rates for current Accel partner schools are available here.
-They include Full Academic Year (FAY) students over the last two school years, 2019-20 and 2020-21.
+Course completion and passing rates for current Accel Online East partner schools are available here.
+They include Full Academic Year (FAY) students from the 2022-23 school year.

 STUDENT, EDUCATOR AND SCHOOL PERFORMANCE OUTCOMES